Burnt by the Sun 2: Reception

 The film received mostly negative reviews from both Russian and western critics.
 It was panned for historical inaccuracies, retconning, bad acting and other failures.
 It was criticized for abruptly breaking with the continuity of the first film, including mysteriously resurrecting characters presumed dead and changing their ages.
 For example, according to the first film, Nadia would have been 11 in 1941, but she is portrayed as an adult.

 Critics panned many provocative episodes, such as a German pilot defecating on a Soviet ship, or Kotov's dipping Stalin into a cake.
 The Russian media reviews were especially hostile to the film, because of its revisionist portrayal of Soviet army and Soviet leaders.
 As web publicist Dmitry Puchkov noted, "like any other nation, Russians don't want to see their fathers portrayed as shit."
 Western critics were mostly negative as well.
-The Hollywood Reporter's Kirk Honeycutt criticized the film for "sticking too closely to the Kremlin's approved version of World War II and for its promotion of Orthodox Christianity."
-An American film critic likened its portrayal of the madness of World War II to the American Joseph Heller's Catch-22.
+However, the Hollywood Reporter's Kirk Honeycutt felt that, while Russian critics attacked the film for "sticking too closely to the Kremlin's approved version of World War II and for its promotion of Orthodox Christianity," it was a "much, much better film than its Russian reviews indicate."
+He likened its portrayal of the madness of World War II to the American Joseph Heller's Catch-22.
 According to the critic Oleg Zolotarev, "The reasons it has flopped are psychological [not artistic].
 Mikhalkov is no longer seen as a director but as a state bureaucrat."

 Burnt by the Sun 2: Prestanding had the highest-ever budget for a Russian film ($55 million) but made a very poor box-office showing, despite heavy promotion that included a premiere inside the Moscow Kremlin.

 The film was screened at the 2010 Cannes Film Festival and was allowed to compete for awards, although it had premiered before the festival.
 At Cannes it received a standing ovation, but no awards.

 The Russian opposition activist Valeria Novodvorskaya said that despite her complete disagreement with the political views of Mikhalkov (who expresses support towards Putin) and despite the film's being "artistically ungifted", she believed it is a good depiction of the first stages of the war against Germany.
 According to her, it shows how badly the Red Army was prepared for war because of Stalin's poor strategic skills.

-In September 2011, the Russian Film Committee selected Burnt by the Sun 2: Citadel as the Russian nominee for the Academy Award for Best Foreign Language Film.
-This move was followed with protests and disagreement from many filmmakers, including another Academy Awards recipient Vladimir Menshov and Mikhalkov's brother, director Andrey Konchalovsky.
-The film was not included in the Oscar's short list.